Day 1 - UK to Chicago

 Day 8 - Tucumcari (160 miles)

-Today you are heading for Americas Southwest & the gateway to New Mexico, Tucumcari.
+Today you are heading for Americas Southwest and the gateway to New Mexico, Tucumcari.
 Get your picture taken in front of the Route 66 Roadside Attraction at the Convention Centre or the world’s largest mural devoted to Route 66 in the United States.
 Tour the town during the day to see the other wonderful murals located all over the city and at night to see those famous Route 66 Neon signs.
 Maybe take a trip to nearby Ute Lake or Conchas Lake State Parks and go hiking, boating or fishing.

 Day 9 - Albuquerque (185 miles)

 Today you are heading for Albuquerque, the capital of New Mexico.
-En route take a scenic drive via Santa Fe national forest to Santa Fe, a world class tourist destination which and has long been a centre for arts and culture.
+En route take a scenic drive via Santa Fe National Forest to Santa Fe, a world class tourist destination which and has long been a centre for arts and culture.
 Due to sales, it now ranks as the USA’s third largest art market with nearly 300 galleries and dealers.
 American Indians inhabited New Mexico long before the Spanish and their timeless cultures, traditions, arts and beliefs continue to enrich the state today.
 There are 19 pueblos located around the state, including the Eight Northern Indian Pueblos north of Santa Fe.
 Take a tour, you will learn about Native America’s heritage as well as contemporary cultures in New Mexico.

 Day 10 to 11 - Williams (360 miles)